boisgera/leap/Unclean.md

 -- 20
 ```

-Snap a toupie server with extra Python libraries when you need them;
+Spin a toupie server with extra Python libraries when you need them;
 the `requests` library is required for the next example:

 ```bash